HydrolienF/parkingsystem/README.md

 After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default `root` account.
 This code uses the default root account to connect and the password can be set as `rootroot`.
 If you add another user/credentials make sure to change the same in the code base.

+Use MySQL :
+Launch MySQL with
+"services.msc"
+then find MySQL80 left clic launch.

 ### Running App

 Post installation of MySQL, Java and Maven, you will have to set up the tables and data in the data base.